thedynamiclinker/sudocode/bin/whoami.md

 1: Which we?

-0: We just got done writing the first principle.
+0: Go back to the first principle.

-1: Right, I read it.
-Finish Hello World.
+1: THE first principle?
+Isn't it usually "first principles"?

+0: No I mean _the_ first principle.
+From earlier.
+You read it right?

+1: Yeah.

 0: So you presumably read this part: